4 days exploring the Atlantic Islands by sea kayak jointly run with Sea Môr Kayaking*

 Day 2 & 3: The following days will be spent exploring our area

-Day 4: A paddle back to our starting point during the afternoon on our final day.
+Day 4: A paddle back to our starting point on our final day.
+Organise car shuttles if required.